-The UK Border Agency (UKBA) works alongside other government departments and agencies to prevent the import of illegal firearms and offensive weapons.
+Border Force works alongside other government departments and agencies to prevent the import of illegal firearms (including their component parts), ammunition and offensive weapons into the UK.

-Offensive weapons are goods designed to kill or inflict serious injury which have no real legitimate use.
-Such weapons are restricted and in the case of flick and gravity knives are banned from being imported into the UK and can be seized by UKBA officers.
-These include:
+Offensive weapons which are designed to kill or inflict serious injury and do not have a legitimate use are totally banned or restricted from being imported into the UK.

 - knuckledusters, handclaws and push daggers

-- footclaws - ie spikes designed to be strapped to the foot
+- footclaws, which are spikes designed to be strapped to the foot

-- weapons with a concealed or disguised blade or sharp point - eg swordsticks, stealth knives, butterfly knives and belt buckle blades
+- weapons with a concealed or disguised blade or sharp point, for example swordsticks, stealth knives, butterfly knives and belt buckle blades

 - martial arts weapons such as death stars, hollow kubotans and kusaris